FlaxEngine/FlaxDocs/manual/editor/flax-build/api-tags.md

 ## API_CLASS(...)

-Use it on class to expose it to the scripting API.
+Use it on a class to expose it to the scripting API.
 You can specify custom attributes in the braces.
 Example:

 ```cpp